 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).

 The Milwaukee County Zoo staff and volunteers work hard to minimize injury and mortality associated with bird window collisions.
 Existing structures are actively monitored and modified to help mitigate strikes.
 By applying stencils, striping, silhouettes, decals, netting and better planting practices, bird window collisions are greatly reduced and can be used as an educational tool with zoo visitors.
-Additionally, the University of Wisconsin-Milwaukee has begun a study to document window collisions on campus.
+Additionally, the University of Wisconsin-Milwaukee conducts a study to document window collisions on campus.
 The Wehr Nature Center also installed bird friendly windows in its recent renovation of the center’s education room, which has reduced the significant number of collisions to nearly zero collisions after window installation, and this allows education staff to discuss bird mortality and window strikes with the 1000's of visitors and school children that use the nature center each year.

 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.